jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 But his observations on the conduct of others, have taught him how horrible all such sanguinary revenges appear.
 Unless his education has been very singular, he lays as an inviolable rule, to always abstain from revenge.
 This rule renders him incapable of such a violence
-The original fury of his own temper might have made him determine the revenge to be= quite just and proper, and what every impartial spectator would approve of.
+The original fury of his own temper might have made him determine the revenge to be: quite just and proper, and what every impartial spectator would approve of.
-But his reverence for the rule which past experience has impressed on him= checks the impetuosity of his feelings, and corrects the partial views suggested by his self-love.
+But his reverence for the rule which past experience has impressed on him: checks the impetuosity of his feelings, and corrects the partial views suggested by his self-love.
 If he lets himself be controlled by resentment as to violate this rule, he will not be able to throw away his respect for this rule.
 At the peak of his passion, this respect makes him hesitate and tremble at the thought of what he is about to do.
-He is secretly conscious to himself that he is breaking those rules= which he had resolved never to infringe during his cool hours, which he had never seen infringed by others without the highest disapprobation, and of which the infringement must soon render him similarly disagreeable.
+He is secretly conscious to himself that he is breaking those rules: which he had resolved never to infringe during his cool hours, which he had never seen infringed by others without the highest disapprobation, and of which the infringement must soon render him similarly disagreeable.